top of page

 "It's a 24-hour day.
 It's like a child - you're always caring for it, nurturing it, trying to make it better." -- Crystal Foggy, co-manager, with sister Astra, 2004-5, daughters of former longtime absentee legal steward, John Foggy

-With the Sacramento masons running the retreat from 1954 to 1969, lodge member couples drawn to the place themselves benefited from water treatments while living on the grounds and managing the then seven-month operating season, spanning between April Fools Day and Halloween.
+With the Sacramento masons running the retreat from 1954 to 1969, lodge member couples drawn to the place themselves benefited from water treatments while living on the grounds and managing the then seven-month operating season spanning between April Fools Day and Halloween.

-Beyond hosting visitors at a then still uber-rustic retreat and providing mineral bath and sauna treatments, they busied themselves in constructing new lodgings, like the row of present day apartments #1 - 6 running below the Cottage.
+Beyond hosting visitors at a then still uber-rustic retreat and providing mineral bath and sauna treatments, they busied themselves by constructing new lodgings like the row of present day apartments #1 - 6 running below the Cottage.
 (Writer's uncertain who built the Cottage -- or dorm units #7 - 10 for that matter -- but it had to be either the masons, the following Weed investors or the Goodpastures.)
 Such lodging expansions enabled more to enjoy extended stays to better benefit by taking the waters.
-A focused series of 21 daily baths was recommended to turn around the more troubling maladies. see Masonic bulletin excerpts in Vintage News Articles
+A focused series of 21 daily baths was recommended to turn around more troubling maladies. see Masonic bulletin excerpts in Vintage News Articles

-Synchronicity: Henry Stewart and his daughter Katy each successively devoted 39 years of service to their simple yet extraordinary, spa retreat.
+Synchronicity: Henry Stewart and his daughter Katy each successively devoted 39 years of service to their simple yet extraordinary spa retreat.
 The stairway up to dorm rooms 7-10 above bathhouse, built by others long after their reigns, has, excluding the later-added concrete landing pad...39 steps.

 Weed Consortium